Shamanism: Medical anthropology approaches

 Where a Shaman is present within a community - the group determines whether an individual is true Shaman or not.
 The group also determines whether an individual is sick and doomed by sorcery, this is where a Shaman is given the role to dispel an illness.
 The Shaman does not become a great Shaman because they cure a person, it is because they are known by the group as great Shamans.
 Community members known as dreamers also listen in on private conversations to convey an individual's known sickness.

-According to Vine DeLoria, the American Indian shaman who couldn't heal, weren't the great ones: a healer is a medicine person, & that is a cut above a mere shaman.

 Decline and revitalization and tradition-preserving movements

 A shaman doctor of Kyzyl, 2005.
 Attempts are being made to preserve and revitalize Tuvan shamanism: former authentic shamans have begun to practice again, and young apprentices are being educated in an organized way.